 If you’ve suffered serious brain injury in a South Carolina car, truck, motorcycle or workplace accident, trust our TBI team to work to get you fair compensation and maximum benefits.

-Just call the Childs Law Firm at 864-242-9997 or fill out our free online case evaluation form for a free and confidential case evaluation today.
+Just call the Childs Law Firm at 864-242-9997 or fill out this online contact form for a free and confidential case evaluation today.

 Accidents that cause injuries at businesses, offices, parks and other public places or private homes may be caused by dangerous conditions that go unrepaired or without proper warnings.
 If the owners or managers of the property were negligent by creating the problem, failing to fix it or failing to warn about the danger, they may be held liable for an accident victim’s injuries in South Carolina.